-Our Board of Directors currently consists of eight (8) members, divided into three (3) classes as follows:
+Our Board of Directors currently consists of seven (7) members, divided into three (3) classes as follows:

 - Class I is currently comprised of Dr. Gérard Ber and David.
-N. Gill each with a term ending at the 2022 annual meeting of stockholders; - Class II is currently comprised of James I. Healy, M.D., Ashutosh Tyagi, M.D. and Ms. Laura J. Hamill each with a term ending at the 2023 annual meeting of stockholders; and - Class III is currently comprised of Thomas Gad, Claus Juan Møller-San Pedro, M.D., Ph.D., and Johan Wedell-Wedellsborg, each with a term ending at the Annual Meeting.
+N. Gill each with a term ending at the Annual Meeting; - Class II is currently comprised of James I. Healy, M.D., Ashutosh Tyagi, M.D. and Ms. Laura J. Hamill each with a term ending at the 2023 annual meeting of stockholders; and - Class III is currently comprised of Thomas Gad and Johan Wedell-Wedellsborg, each with a term ending at the 2024 annual meeting of stockholders.

-Our Board of Directors, on the recommendation of our Nominating and Corporate Governance Committee, has nominated Thomas Gad, Claus Juan Møller-San Pedro, M.D., Ph.D., and Johan Wedell-Wedellsborg for election as Class III directors at the Annual Meeting, each with a three (3) year term to expire at the 2024 annual meeting of stockholders.
+Our Board of Directors, on the recommendation of our Nominating and Corporate Governance Committee, has nominated Dr. Gérard Ber and David.
+N. Gill for election as Class I directors at the Annual Meeting, each with a three (3) year term to expire at the 2025 annual meeting of stockholders.

-Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class III nominees identified above to a three (3) year term to expire at the 2024 annual meeting of stockholders, each such nominee to hold office until his or her successor has been duly elected and qualified or until his or her earlier death, resignation or removal.
+Unless otherwise instructed in the proxy, all proxies will be voted "FOR" the election of each of the Class I nominees identified above to a three (3) year term to expire at the 2025 annual meeting of stockholders, each such nominee to hold office until his successor has been duly elected and qualified or until his or her earlier death, resignation or removal.